handsomeboy/cmsc426.github.io/optimization-1.md

 <a name='intro'></a>

 ### Introduction

+{Features in an image}
+What are <i>features</i> for Machine vision? <i> Is it similar as Human visual perception?
+This question can have different answers but one thing is certain that feature detection is an imperative building block for a variety of computer vision applications.
+We all have seen <i> Panorama Stitching </i> in our smartphones or other softwares like Adobe Photoshop or AutoPano Pro.
+All they require is multiple image of the same scene

 In the previous section we introduced two key components in context of the image classification task: